Your Go-To Air Conditioning Company and More

-Modern Services was established in 1965 as Modern Air-Conditioning Inc., and from 1998 to 2014 was doing business under the name Modern Service for Home and Business.
+Modern Services was established in 1965 as Modern Air-Conditioning Inc., and from 1998 to 2014 we did business under the name Modern Service for Home and Business.

-Modern Services initially focused on installing, servicing and replacing air-conditioning systems in homes and businesses in Southwest Florida.
-Today, we are a full-service company for all your air-conditioning, heating, plumbing, appliance repair, and electrical repair and service needs.
+Modern Services initially focused on installing, servicing, and replacing air conditioning systems in homes and businesses in Southwest Florida.
+Today, we are a full-service company for all your air-conditioning, heating, and electrical repair and service needs.

-Today, Modern Services provides so much more than air-conditioning installations, service and replacements.
-Together, through the reach and reputation of both companies and with the support from our parent company, we are able to take care of homes and businesses in nine Florida counties from Collier, Lee, Charlotte and Hendry in the south, to Manatee and Hardee to the north.
+Today, Modern Services provides so much more than air conditioning installations, service, and replacements.
+Together, through the reach and reputation of both companies and with the support from our parent company, we are able to take care of homes and businesses in nine Florida counties from Collier, Lee, Charlotte and Hendry in the south, to Manatee and Hardee in the north.

 A Response You Can Depend On!

 5520 Division Drive